Usability ‘guru’ Jakob Nielsen says we should ignore responsive websites and build separate apps instead. Seriously?

 Everyone agrees the future of the Internet is mobile.
-However, why is usability guru Jakob Nielsen, pictured here, arguing for a move back to separate apps ?
+However, why is Jakob Nielsen, pictured, arguing for a move back to separate apps ?

 He believes Responsive Web Design(RWD) is not fit for purpose.
 Maybe he doesn’t understand it.
 To be fair, this year even web developers have been falling out of love with RWD.

 RWD seeks to solve the recent issue of visitors browsing on both super sized monitors & smartphones.